 3. You Were Driving Without Your Glasses

-If you need to wear glasses when you drive, then driving without them could lead to an auto insurance claim denial.
-But, there are many other factors that need to be considered as well, and driving without your glasses is not an automatic bar to recovering financial compensation.
+If you need to wear glasses when you drive, driving without them could lead to an auto insurance claim denial.
+Many other factors need to be considered, and driving without your glasses is not an automatic bar to recovering financial compensation.

 4. You Were Under a Doctor’s Orders Not to Drive

-If you have one of a number of certain types of health conditions, you may be under a doctor’s orders not to drive—for your safety and the safety of others.
-Driving when it is dangerous to do so could lead to an insurance claim denial, and you will need to work with an experienced attorney to determine what options you have available.
+If you have one of several certain types of health conditions, you may be under a doctor’s orders not to drive—for your safety and the safety of others.
+Driving when it is dangerous to do so could lead to an insurance claim denial, and you will need to work with an experienced auto accident attorney to determine what options you have available.

 5. You Were Speeding, Distracted, or Otherwise Not Driving Safely

-Speeding, driving while distracted, and other potentially-dangerous driving behaviors are common grounds for denial of auto insurance coverage.
+Speeding, driving while distracted, and other potentially dangerous driving behaviors are common grounds for denying auto insurance coverage.
 However, even if you were engaging in one of these behaviors at the time of your accident, (i) it may or may not have been a causal factor, and (ii) you may still be entitled to partial coverage.

 6. You Made False Statements When Filing Your Insurance Claim

 If you made false statements when filing your insurance claim, this could form the basis for a coverage denial as well.
-But, it may also be a fairly simple matter to correct your misstatement, and the insurance companies intentionally ask accident victims to provide statements before they have a clear understanding of what exactly went wrong.
+But, it may also be a fairly simple matter to correct your misstatement.
+The insurance companies intentionally ask accident victims to provide statements before they have a clear understanding of what exactly went wrong.

 7. You Do Not Have Proof of the Cause of the Accident

-In South Carolina, proof of fault is necessary in order to secure insurance coverage (unless you are filing for PIP or MedPay).
+In South Carolina, proof of fault is necessary to secure insurance coverage (unless you file for PIP or MedPay).
 If you do not submit adequate proof of the cause of your auto accident, then the insurance company will be justified in denying your claim.

 8. You Do Not Have Proof of the Cause or Extent of Your Injuries

-The same is true with regard to proving the cause and extent of your injuries.
+The same is true concerning proving the cause and extent of your injuries.
 Unless and until you submit proof of how much you are entitled to recover, you cannot expect to receive the compensation you deserve.

 9. You Did Not File Your Insurance Claim in Time

-Waiting too long to file an insurance claim is also a mistake that can result in denial of coverage.
+Waiting too long to file an insurance claim is also a mistake that can deny coverage.
 However, waiting longer than necessary to get started is not an automatic bar to coverage, and South Carolina’s statute of limitations for car accident claims is three years.